What are the best Davao tourist spots to visit, aside from the famous Samal Island? Find out more in this article.

 18. Japanese Tunnel

 You may feel a bit eerie coming here given the casualties and brutalities.
 But, you’ll learn a lot about history as well as important lessons about wars.
-Therefore, is you are a historical savvy, this should make up to your Davao tourist spots itinerary.
+Therefore, if you are historical savvy, this should make up for your Davao tourist spots itinerary.

 19. Blue Post’s Boiling Crab and Seafood